Mongolia Winter Photo Tour to the Tsaatan Reindeer Herders

 Day 10.

-Today, we begin our journey back, filled with beautiful memories of our extreme white adventure.
+Begin our journey back.
+On the way we will visit the nomadic family this can be the opportubity to photograph the winter lifestyle of yak and horse breeding family.
+Drive continue to filled with beautiful memories of our extreme white adventure.
 Upon arrival in Erdenet city, we'll check into a local hotel for a comfortable stay.
 (B/L/D)

 Day 11.